-"Effective Date" shall mean the date as of which this Plan is approved by the shareholders of the Company (August [], 2021).
+"Effective Date" shall mean August 10, 2021.

 "Employee" means any person, including an Officer or Director, employed by the Company or an Affiliate; provided, that, for purposes of determining eligibility to receive Incentive Share Options, an Employee shall mean an employee of the Company or a parent or subsidiary corporation within the meaning of Section 424 of the Code.